All About Netflix's House Of Secrets: The Burari Deaths Documentary

-Mystery fans will want to check out the new chilling Netflix documentary, House of Secrets: The Burari Deaths.
-The three-part docuseries focuses on the strange and mysterious deaths of eleven members of a family in Delhi’s Burari neighbourhood in 2018.
+House of Secrets: The Burari Deaths is a three-part docuseries that focuses on the strange and mysterious deaths of eleven members of a family in Delhi’s Burari neighbourhood in 2018.

 Directed by Leena Yadav and Anubhav Chopra, the docuseries features an original score composed and produced by A.R.
 Rahman and Qutub-E-Kripa.